15 of the Best Waterfalls in Iceland

 South Iceland

-The couple in the pic visited so many waterfalls and other great places, a CamperStories well worth reading.
+The couple in the picture visited so many waterfalls and other great places, Their journey is a CamperStories well worth reading.
 One of the waterfalls they visited was Stjórnarfoss.
-Not only is the waterfall beautiful, parts of the ground leading up to the waterfall many thinks looks like a church floor and the surrounding areas offer great opportunities for some easy explorations.
-Very nice indeed.
+Not only is the waterfall beautiful, but parts of the ground leading up to the waterfall look like a church floor and the surrounding areas offer great opportunities for some easy explorations.

-Stjórnarfoss is a small but very charming little fall just east of Kirkjubæjarklaustur.
-It’s very easy access to the parking lot and is a great place to get off the Ring road, stretch your legs and enjoy the wonderful landscape surrounding the fall.
-It’s also very close to the camping site Kleifar.
+Stjórnarfoss is a small but very charming little waterfall just east of Kirkjubæjarklaustur.
+There is easy access to the parking lot and is a great place to get off the Ring Road, stretch your legs, and enjoy the wonderful landscape surrounding the falls.
+It’s also very close to the Kleifar camp site.

 GPS Coordinates: 63°48’0.18″N 18° 3’23.00″W